Hair Brushing and Scalp Massage

 Often, it’s the foreign matter from commercial mousse, gel, hair spray or non-natural shampoo and conditioner that clogs the pores and follicles of the scalp as well.
 These dangerous chemicals not only interfere with nourishment to the roots, they also disrupt natural hair growth patterns by disorienting the sebaceous glands, that regulate fall-out and reproductive cycle of the hair.
 These chemicals are additionally ingested into the bloodstream, frequently causing many other health problems.

 Brushing is an excellent way to prevent these kinds of problems.
 Proper brushing and scalp massage, when used in conjunction with nature-based, holistic shampoos, helps bring sebaceous glands into balance by cleansing the scalp and stimulating capillaries.
 This ensures a steady, nourishing blood flow to the follicles.
+Scalp massage can also help with healthy hair growth.
+Visit Hair Loss Revolution for more information.

 Because of its cleansing effect on hair and scalp, brushing is actually a form of dry shampooing.
 When done correctly, it’s also an excellent, natural conditioner.
 By stimulating sebaceous glands, brushing helps distribute sebum throughout the hair and scalp, adding strength, resilience and manageability to each strand.
 By coating the hair with sebum, brushing helps prevent excessive evaporation of moisture, giving your hair more natural sheen, body and texture.
 So remember the Queen’s Royal Swans!